ChainMPQ: Interleaved Text-Image Reasoning Chains for Mitigating Relation Hallucinations: Experiments

 \subsubsection{Ablation study of core components.}

 We examine the contributions of ChainMPQ’s core components.
-To assess the role of "Text-guided Attention Enhancement", we remove the enhancement of visual tokens in subject and object regions, such that in the multimodal chain we use $V$ rather than $V'$.
-To test the importance of the "Construction of Multi-perspective Aware Text Prompts", we replace the five constructed questions with a single relationship question(the fifth constructed question) as the intermediate guide.
-To evaluate the contribution of the "Interleaved Text-image Reasoning Chain", we remove the multimodal chain and only use the text context from the previous answer.
+To assess the role of "Text-guided Attention Enhancement", we remove the enhancement of visual tokens in subject and object regions, such that in the multimodal chain we use $V$ rather than $V'$.To test the importance of the "Construction of Multi-perspective Aware Text Prompts", we replace the five constructed questions with only the relationship question (Q5), meaning that the model only answers Q5 and then the original question.
+And The model answers the original question using the text context and visual bias produced when answering Q5.
+To evaluate the contribution of the "Interleaved Text-image Reasoning Chain", we remove the multimodal chain and only use the text context from the previous answer, which means that we keep the entire multi-turn text context, not only the last answer.

 As shown in Table~\ref{ablation}, the full ChainMPQ achieves an accuracy of 65.20\%.
 Removing text-guided attention reduces accuracy by 1.14\%, suggesting that enhancing subject- and object-related tokens provides limited but measurable benefit in reducing hallucinations.
 Omitting multi-perspective questions decreases accuracy by 3.68\%, confirming their importance in guiding step-by-step inference, which forms the cornerstone of the chain.
 Eliminating the interleaved chain lowers accuracy by 3.08\%, indicating that transferring visual memory plays an equally important role in the reasoning process.
-Despite these degradations, all three ablated variants still outperform the baseline LLaVA (59.02\% accuracy), while the complete ChainMPQ demonstrates the strongest synergistic effect.
+Despite these degradations, all three ablated variants still outperform the baseline LLaVA (59.02\% accuracy), while the complete ChainMPQ demonstrates the strongest effect.